AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 **Stage 3: BTZ as a testing ground.** Implement stochastic quantization of a scalar field coupled to $2+1$ gravity in the BTZ sector.
 This tests the formalism in a controlled setting where exact classical results are available and the quantum theory is better understood than in $3+1$ dimensions.

-**Stage 4: Full $3+1$ gravity ** Extending stages 1-3 to the stochastic quantization of the Einstein--Hilbert action requires addressing: A. The conformal factor problem, B. Non-renormalizability, and C. Definition of the functional measure.
-This long-term target requires new ideas beyond the current framework.
+**Stage 4: Full $3+1$ gravity.** Extending stages 1-3 to the stochastic quantization of the Einstein--Hilbert action requires addressing: A. The conformal factor problem, B. Non-renormalizability, and C. Definition of the functional measure.
+This long-term target requires new ideas beyond the current framework posing a highly speculative and ambitious committment.

 ---